imsky/PocketEuler/README.md

 budget, and has asked you (their Royal Programmer) to compute what shape would get best maximum enclosed-area/wall-length ratio.

-You have done some preliminary calculations on a sheet of paper.For a 2000 meter wall enclosing the 250 000 m^2 area theenclosed-area/wall-length ratio is 125.
+You have done some preliminary calculations on a sheet of paper.
+For a 2000 meter wall enclosing the 250 000 m² area the enclosed-area/wall-length ratio is 125.

-Although not allowed , but to get an idea if this is anything better: if you place a circle inside the square area touching the four sides the area will be equal to π*250^2 m^2 and the perimeter will be π*500 m, so the enclosed-area/wall-length ratio will also be 125.
+Although not allowed , but to get an idea if this is anything better: if you place a circle inside the square area touching the four sides the area will be equal to $\pi \ast 250^2 \text{ m}^2$ and the perimeter will be $\pi \ast 500 \text{ m}$, so the enclosed-area/wall-length ratio will also be 125.

 However, if you cut off from the square four triangles with sides 75 m, 75 m and 75√2 m the total area becomes 238750 m^2 and the perimeter becomes